Health Care Professional Information

 Papaya tree is commonly found in tropical areas around the world.
 The fruits are consumed as food and as medicine; dried and powdered stem and leaves are used to prepare medicinal teas against infections and to improve digestion.
 Papaya leaves and their extracts are also marketed as dietary supplements to enhance the immune system, to improve platelet function, and to prevent chemotherapy-related adverse effects.

-An in vitro study showed that papaya leaves exhibit anti-tumor and immunomodulatory effects (1).
-Papaya leaf extracts also contain antibacterial compounds that inhibit the growth of a wide variety of Gram-positive and Gram-negative bacteria (4).
+The leaf extracts contain antibacterial compounds that inhibit the growth of a wide variety of Gram-positive and Gram-negative bacteria (4).

 According to a case report, a water extract of papaya leaves was shown to increase the platelet count of a patient with Dengue fever (3).